North Korea says it will expel Travis King, U.S. soldier who ran across border in July

 The U.S. military said at the time that it could not verify those allegations.

-The soldier was scheduled to return to the U.S. after serving time at a South Korea detention facility for assaulting two people and kicking a police car while in the country.
-After parting ways from his escort to the airport, King skipped his flight and made his way to the the border with North Korea.
+The soldier had been scheduled to return to the U.S. after serving time at a South Korea detention facility for assaulting two people and kicking a police car while in the country.
+After parting ways from his U.S. military escort at the airport, King skipped his flight and joined the civilian tour of the border town, where he ran across into North Korea.

+In an interview last month with The Associated Press, King's mother, Claudine Gates, said her son had "so many reasons" to want to come home.

+"I just can't see him ever wanting to just stay in Korea when he has family in America.
+He has so many reasons to come home," she said.

 CBS News' Jen Kwon in Seoul contributed to this report.